Taiwan Oolong Tea Varieties

 taiwan oolong tea

-Like Dongding tea, Gaoshan tea too is characterised by medium oxidation, medium withering, medium rolling, and semi ball-shape.
+Like Dongding tea, Gaoshan tea too is characterized by medium oxidation, medium withering, medium rolling, and semi ball-shape.

 Gaoshan means high mountain.
-Gaoshan tea grows at high altitude of 1,000 metres.
+Gaoshan tea grows at high altitude of 1,000 meters.
 The Gaoshan varieties consist of

 • Meishan